Agenda

 10.00-10.40

-Panel: Downstream Claims – A Warning Shot Across the Bows?
+Panel Discussion: Downstream Claims – A Warning Shot Across the Bows?

 While 2024 was fairly benign in term of losses, the first few months of 2025 saw no less than three major refinery claims.
 In this session we learn about ROM calculations and why they are so important to parts of the market when these incidents occur.
 Insurers are also reporting an uptick in day-to-day claims, a worrying sign of a wider issue.
 Insurers had expected the refinery fires to stem the tide on the softening market, but so far, no change.
 In this session, we report on those losses and ask whether insurers are heading the right lessons.